-The approximate split of assets for the Fund as a whole (based on data supplied by the Fund Administering Authority) is shown in the table on the following page.
-Also shown are the assumed rates of return adopted by the Employer for the purposes of IAS 19.
+The approximate split of assets for the Fund as a whole (based on data supplied by the Fund Administering Authority) is shown in the table below.
+The assets allocated to the Employer in the Fund are notional and the assets are assumed to be invested in line with the investments of the Fund set out below for the purposes of calculating the return to be applied to those notional assets.
+The Fund is large and largely liquid and as a consequence there will be no significant restriction on realising assets if the situation arises.